gildas/go-core/README.md

 })) // [1 2 3 4 5]
 ```

-The `Sort` method uses a simple Quick Sort algorithm.
+The `Sort` method is an in-place sort, the original slice is modified.

+The `Sort` method is now calling the `slices.SortFunc` from the standard library.

 ## Time and Duration helpers